A vintage jungle adventure of the sort you just won’t see anymore.

-Once upon a time, films like Golden Ivory were a Saturday afternoon TV staple, offering jungle based thrills for audiences who weren’t interested in watching Grandstand or World of Sport.
-Of course, like the related Tarzan movies, they have long since been banished from the screen – TV executives and programmers seeing this sort of thing as the very height of imperialist, racist cinema.
+Once upon a time, films like Golden Ivory were a Saturday afternoon TV staple in Britain, offering jungle-based thrills for juvenile audiences who weren’t interested in watching Grandstand or World of Sport.
+Of course, like the related Tarzan movies, they have long since been banished from the screen – TV executives and programmers now seeing this sort of thing as the very height of imperialist, racist cinema with no redeeming qualities.
 Perhaps they are right – but it seems a shame that an entire era of adventure movies is now considered beyond the pale.
-Thankfully, there are no restrictions (yet) on politically incorrect old movies appearing on home video, and so some of these old movies are at least having a new lease of life on DVD.
+Thankfully, there are no restrictions (yet) on politically incorrect old movies appearing on home video and so some of these old movies are at least having a new lease of life on DVD.

 Set in 1899, Golden Ivory is, in fact, a pioneer Western set in Kenya, the Masai standing in for the Indians and not-so-Great White Hunters Robert Urquhart and John Bentley replacing the cowboys.
 The pair are brothers Jim and Paul Dobson, who hear from a colleague about the location of the legendary Elephant’s Graveyard.
 The fact that the man has passed this information on in his dying breath doesn’t put them off, and with dreams of Ivory wealth in their minds, they decide to head out in search of the location.
-They hook up with a family of settlers who are heading out to settle the savage lands of East Africa, despite an earlier run-in with the Masai (who, rather understandably, are less keen on the idea of Europeans ‘civilising’ the land they already occupy).
+They hook up with a family of settlers who are heading out to settle the savage lands of East Africa, despite an earlier run-in with the Masai (who, rather understandably, are less keen on the idea of Europeans ‘civilising’ the land that they already occupy).

 Once it gets going, Golden Ivory isn’t a bad little jungle romp.
 The action scenes are fairly well done and it moves from incident to incident at a fair pace.
 It’s just a pity it takes so long for the film to reach this stage.
-The first half is decidedly slow moving by comparison, and the less committed viewer might feel inclined to give up before anything starts to happen.
+The first half is decidedly slow-moving by comparison, and the less committed viewer might feel inclined to give up before anything starts to happen.

-In the end, Golden Ivory features as much gold and ivory as it does white huntresses (i.e. none), but is an enjoyable enough old school jungle adventure.
+In the end, Golden Ivory features as much gold and ivory as it does white huntresses (i.e. none), but is an enjoyable enough old-school jungle adventure.
 It probably would’ve been a lot more fun if Urquhart’s character had been replaced by Tarzan, though…